*Trigger warning. The content on this page contains information about domestic and family violence and could cause distress.

 In Australia, 1 in 4 children are exposed to domestic and family violence*

-The impact of domestic and family violence on children is long-lasting.
-The pain and distress among children and young people who have experienced domestic and family violence (DFV) cannot be underestimated.
-Our front-line workers and practitioners tell us that children and young people continue to endure abuse and controlling behaviours on a daily basis from those who should be the ones that are providing love, care, and security.
+The impact of domestic and family violence (DFV) on children and young people is long-lasting.
+The pain and distress experienced by them cannot be underestimated.
+Our front-line workers and practitioners tell us that children and young people continue to endure abuse and controlling behaviours on a daily basis from those who should be providing them with care and security.

 This research has shown that 88% of child victims of DFV have suffered life-long psychological distress as a result of their experiences.
 Long after the abuse has stopped, the devastating impact of domestic violence remains.